Beginner to Advanced skill level.

 Wood Tools.
 These have been my #2, sometimes #1 crooked knife and my #3 favorite axe.
 This is the tool business of Robin and JoJo Wood.
 Great name, right.
-He sells the best affordable axes and knives.
+They sell the best affordable axes and knives.
 Hard to go wrong with these, even when my expensive big name axe is handy I sometimes opt for this ax.
 A nice weight, handle and edge on the axes and they come ready to carve.
 Robin and his daughter are also both amazing craftsman.
 These tools are coming from the UK so also good to order early, & there is often a wait list but they ship pretty fast.
 I prefer his compound curved spoon knife over his open sweep, it’s generally one of my favorite knives.
 Fantastic service. http://wood-tools.co.uk/shop/

 Old Axes.
 I have a couple from the trunk of my dads car, antique shops, yard sales...If you have an old ax like this (older suggests better steal) you can tune it up and it may work just fine.
 I've taken several to Northern Knives in Anchorage and they can put a sweet edge on an old Ax while you wait.
 It's cheap, fast and they do good work.
 If your axe blade is very straight it's nice to have at least a little curve or arc on the cutting edge, they can do that to.
 There is some sweet info on restoring axes on Tim Manny & Robin Wood websites.
 My ax & sharpening peeps: http://www.northernknives.com/